samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

 The following tutorial is meant to teach the basics of building a simple container to predict docking poses using the [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html#:~:text=Why%20use%20containers%3F%C2%B6) container engine.
 Here, we use both Python code and command-line programs (specifically, [Autodock Vina](https://vina.scripps.edu/) and [MGL Tools](https://ccsb.scripps.edu/mgltools/)).

 ## An Important Disclaimer
 If you are developing your container/methods on a High Performance Computing (HPC) Cluster, you will more than likely need to use the Singularity container engine.
-Most HPC clusters will not have the Docker program installed.
+Most HPC clusters will not have the Docker](https://www.docker.com/resources/what-container/) container engine installed.
 Please see this tutorial on how to build a container using Singularity.

-If you have the ability to use either [Docker](https://www.docker.com/resources/what-container/) or Singularity as your container engine, please use Docker.
+If you have the ability to use either Docker or Singularity as your container engine, please use Docker.
 The accepted best practice for containers is to build and store your containers as Docker images.
 A tutorial to build a Docker containerized method can be found [here](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md).

 ## Background and Prerequisites